 The Lower School (Grades K-4) teaches students self-discipline and holistic awareness through a rich, challenging educational environment.
-We have a broad-based instructional curriculum with specialists in art, music, physical education and Spanish.
+We have a broad-based instructional curriculum with specialists in art, music, physical education, library, and Spanish.
 Our small class sizes provide our students with individual attention and one-on-one support.
 The lower school program has learning outcomes that exceed state and national standards.

 Our college preparatory program prepares our students for middle school, which guides them toward future collegiate career aspirations.
 The small class size average of 12 students, helps teachers understand individual student needs, strengths and gifts.
 We have a common math hour to help facilitate mathematics by ability, and our curriculum follows standards from experts in each subject area.

 Lower School students participate in a wide-range of curriculum-based field trips, including the Mt.
 Baker Theater, Museum of Electricity, Washington State History Museum, and Western Washington University’s science facilities.
 Learning extends beyond the classroom as we strive for experiential education programs through field trips for students.